plattfot/qmk_firmware/keyboards/kyria/keymaps/plattfot/README.md

 - Rotate: Volume control

 Right rotary encoder
-- Press: Call keybinding that toggles between two recent workspaces.
+- Press: Call keybinding that jump to the window with the `Web` mark.
-         For [sway](https://swaywm.org/) that is `workspace
-         back_and_forth`

 - Rotate: Page up/Page down.
 Used mouse scrolling at first.
 But scrolling only works in the window where the mouse pointer is.
 Which kind of defeated the purpose of having the scroll